finbourne/lusid-sdk-csharp-preview/sdk/docs/CounterpartiesApi.md

 # **UpsertCreditSupportAnnex**
 > UpsertSingleStructuredDataResponse UpsertCreditSupportAnnex (UpsertCreditSupportAnnexRequest upsertCreditSupportAnnexRequest)

-[EXPERIMENTAL] UpsertCreditSupportAnnex: Upsert Credit Support Annex
+[EARLY ACCESS] UpsertCreditSupportAnnex: Upsert Credit Support Annex

 Update or insert Credit Support Annex in a single scope.
 An item will be updated if it already exists and inserted if it does not.
 The response will return the successfully updated or inserted Credit Support Annex or failure message if unsuccessful                It is important to always check to verify success (or failure).